dohlsen/vicflora-static-pages/keys/juncaceae.md

   In this state there is an absence of a pair of clear or white triangular structures immediately below the six tepals.

-### Tepal length mm
+### Tepal length

-The length in mm of the outer series of green and triangular structures equivalent to sepals and petals from their bases to the tips.
+The length in millimetres of the outer series of green and triangular structures equivalent to sepals and petals from their bases to the tips.
 This is most precisely measured after detachment and flattening.

 ### Stamen number

 This character refers to how many stamens are present in each flower.
 Young flowers are best to use for this character as stamens may detach as flowers age.

-### Anther length mm
+### Anther length

-The length in mm of the structure that produces the pollen at the end of the stamen.
+The length in millimetres of the structure that produces the pollen at the end of the stamen.
 These are typically elongated oblong structures at the end of a narrow filament.
 In species with separate male and female flowers, use the male flowers for this character.

 ### Sexuality